no1pain/Linx-Net/README.md

    yarn dev
    ```

-4. Open your browser and navigate to `http://localhost:3000` (or the port shown in your terminal)
+4. Open your browser and navigate to `http://localhost:3000`

 ## Build